hanwenzhu/.DS_Store-parser/README.md

 Maybe the OS writes to the places that are convenient and doesn't care about .DS_Store sizes.

 Below are some helpful links for .DS_Store.
 I used some of them.
+They are all a little out of date for the current macOS version, though.
 - Nice intro:
 https://0day.work/parsing-the-ds_store-file-format/
-- Very detailed, but a little out of date for the current macOS version: https://metacpan.org/pod/distribution/Mac-Finder-DSStore/DSStoreFormat.pod
-- Original, but a little out of date for the current macOS version: https://wiki.mozilla.org/DS_Store_File_Format
+- Very detailed:
+https://metacpan.org/pod/distribution/Mac-Finder-DSStore/DSStoreFormat.pod
+- Original:
+https://wiki.mozilla.org/DS_Store_File_Format